Learning Machines

 "

-The description says this is an experimental course.
-What does that mean?At MIT, we believe the best way to learn about technology and their broader implications is through designing them first hand.
+At MIT, we believe the best way to learn about technology and their broader implications is through designing them first hand.
 This is a custom designed course for the Lead-Drive cohort of the MIT-USAF AI Education Research Pilot.
 We will be exploring how leaders and managers learn through team-based, project-based learning in this course.
 This is the first time the course will be offered, so we anticipate learning and iterating the course, the learning activities, and the technologies from participant feedback.

-Do I need any prior coding experience to participate in this course?No prior coding experience is necessary.
+No prior coding experience is necessary.
 Our team has developed a number of tools for novice coders to support hands-on learning experience.

-Do I need to bring any equipment, like my own laptop?"No. We will provide all the equipment needed for the course.
+No. We will provide all the equipment needed for the course.

-Can I get a tour of the MIT Media Lab?Yes!
+Yes!
 We are delighted to offer a tour of the Media Lab on Day 2 of the course.

-Must I sign the media release form to participate?No, it is totally up to you.
+No, it is totally up to you.
 The teaching staff will be asking your permission to video you during the course.
 These videos help MIT researchers analyze team-based learning and participant engagement with the course activities and topics.
 We might also interview some of the participants to better understand their experience with this style of project-based, team-based learning.
 Videos we make may also be used in presentations to describe the course or we may use video snippets on the course website to help future participants better understand what they will experience by taking this course.
 The lectures will be video recorded and will be made available to participants after the course.